cityofasheville/coa-bc-steep-slope-calculator/README.md

 ### A NodeJS Express App that exposes a REST API for Accela and web tool at http://www.mapwnc.org

+## THIS IS THE FINAL VERSION ON web-app-api-server
 This is currently hosted on an EC2 instance.

 Buncombe County Property and City Jurisdiction GIS tables are copied nightly using Bedrock to a Postgres database.